 If you love hiking and extraordinary wildlife then Yoho National Park’s Lake O’Hara Alpine Circuit should not be missed.

 Route Type = Out & Back

-Starting at the end of Yoho Valley Road, this gruelling trail challenges you with steep switchbacks and offers miraculous views of glaciers and waterfalls.
-This one is not for the faint of heart and you will need some hiking skill to complete it.
+Starting at the end of Yoho Valley Road, this grueling trail challenges you with steep switchbacks and offers miraculous glacier views and waterfalls.
+This one is not for the faint of heart and you will need some hiking skills to complete it.

 Hamilton Lake Trail

 Elevation Gain = 863 m